Policy for managing the impact of fishing on sensitive benthic areas

 - Sustainable Fisheries Framework Engagement Sessions

 Formal implementation of the policy is expected to commence in 2009 following completion of the Ecological Risk Analysis Framework, and phased in over time based on levels of risk and priorities.
 However, the Department has already started some of the work required to deliver the policy.
 For example, some regions have begun to map current and historical fishing activity to clearly delineate frontier and historically fished areas.

 At the same time, fisheries managers are continuously considering ways to minimize the impact of fishing on important benthic ecosystem features.
 For example, two coral areas off the coast of Nova Scotia were identified and have been closed to all fishing since 2001: the Northwest Channel Closure (424 km2) and the Stone Fence Lophelia (15 km2).
-Four sponge reef areas were also identified off the coast of British Columbia in the eastern Queen Charlotte Sound and Hecate Strait, and have been closed to groundfish and shrimp trawling.
+Four sponge reef areas were also identified off the coast of British Columbia in the eastern Queen Charlotte Sound and Hecate Strait, and have been closed to shrimp trawling.